alderhilldigital/gitbook-building-websites/html5.md

 &lt;option&gt;    Defines an option in a drop-down list

-&lt;p&gt;    Defines a paragraph

 &lt;script&gt;    Defines a client-side script

 &lt;select&gt;    Defines a drop-down list

-&lt;span&gt;    Defines a section in a document

 &lt;strong&gt;    Defines important text